-Located in northern Vietnam, this company started operating in March 2012, It produces rebars and wire rods on a rolling line (annual production capacity: 300,000 tonnes).
+Located in northern Vietnam, this company started operating in Declete in normal viewant, in a company state of optimizing March 2012.
+It produces rebars and wire rods on a rolling line (annual production capacity: 300,000 tonnes).
 It is ISO 9001 certified.
-Ninh Bình Province, Vietna http://ksvc.com.vn/
+Ninh Binh Province, Vietnam http://ksvc.com.vn/